Seasons of the Story

 (Check here about the practices of Lent and Holy Week)

 In Easter (or 'Resurrection Day'), we celebrate God's answer : We humans killed Jesus, but He didn't stay dead !
 And God has forgiven us!
 (Check here about the practices of Easter and the Easter Season.)

 In the season after Pentecost (or for Catholics, 'Ordinary Time'), we follow the life of Jesus through Bible readings (the lectionary) and sermons (homilies) that are usually based on those readings, so we can learn what it is to live as followers of Christ in our own lives.
 We celebrate the Spirit that Jesus sent in His stead, and use the gifts that this Spirit has given us in order to build up each other, the church as a whole, and the society as a whole.

 Christians worship on Sunday mornings.
-This wasn't done to give us a separate day from the Jews, who worship Friday evenings through Saturday.
-It was done because Jesus arose from the dead early on a Sunday morning.
+This wasn't done to give us a separate sabbath day from the Jews, who worship Friday evenings through sunset Saturday.
+It was done because Jesus arose from the dead early on an Easter Sunday morning.
 Sunday was the day of the great victory.
 So for Christian believers, every Sunday has a touch of that special Sunday.
 Of course, every day is good for worshipping God.
 The Catholic/Orthodox tradition (followed also by Anglicans and Lutherans) has special morning (Matin), evening (Vesper or Evensong), and bedtime (Compline) liturgies for use at times other than Sunday morning.
 In some churches, Wednesday night worship services are a joyous time of special prayer, praise, and fellowship.
 But Sundays, especially Sunday mornings, and extra-specially just after sunrise, are the most important time for worship.
 It is then that we most remember what Christ has done and it moves us to praise and joy.